 Less healthy food and drink (HFSS) ad ban: What it is & how it works

-From 1 October 2025, a new UK law will ban paid-for ads for ‘less healthy’ HFSS (high fat, salt, or sugar) products online.
-This applies to all UK-targeted ads, regardless of the audience's age.
+From 1 October 2025, paid-for online ads for ‘less healthy’ HFSS (high fat, salt, or sugar) products will be banned by law.
+The ban applies to all UK-targeted ads, regardless of the audience's age.
 There’s also a ban on TV ads before 9pm, but this explainer only focuses on the online ad ban.

 How do I know if the ban applies to my ads?